 "A closed mouth gathers no foot."

-"Experience is something you don't get until just after you need it."
+"Experience is something you don't get until just after

 "Indecision is the key to flexibility."